Skip to main content

 Overview

-The Vercel AI SDK exposes OpenTelemetry hooks via experimental_telemetry.
-Laminar is OpenTelemetry-native, so you get full traces of generateText, streamText, generateObject, streamObject, tool calls, and provider-level request and response payloads with a single tracer wired in.
+Laminar is OpenTelemetry-native, so it captures full traces of every Vercel AI SDK call: generateText, streamText, embed, tool calls, and provider-level request and response payloads.
 What Laminar captures:

 • Prompts, messages, and system instructions sent to the model.